-Even though the exact biological effects of white button mushrooms are not fully known, analysis of blood samples of patients who responded to white button mushroom therapy suggested that anti-cancer activity might have been mediated by favorable impact on the immune function.
-More so, various natural products have been linked to possible anti-cancerous effects, however there is still no scientific evidence to purport those claims.
+Even though the exact biological effects of white button mushrooms are not fully known, analysis of blood samples of patients who responded to white button mushroom therapy suggested that anti-cancer activity might have been mediated by a favorable impact on the immune function.
+More so, various natural products have been linked to possible anti-cancerous effects, however, there is still no scientific evidence to purport those claims.

 Who Will Be in the Study?

 The clinical trial will evaluate the effects of mushroom tablets on 2 different groups of prostate cancer patients.

 - Patients with recently diagnosed, low-risk prostate cancer that does not require immediate therapy with surgery or radiation